-- 1. On 3 June 2025, applicant filed an application pursuant to R.262.1 (b) RoP.
-Applicant requests access to the written pleadings and evidence submitted before the Court and recorded by Registry in the proceedings UPC\CFI\181/2024, ACT\21101/2024, with personal data redacted beforehand, and in particular access to (using the designations as provided in the CMS): - "Statement for revocation / Declaration of invalidity" and all exhibits, - "Defence Nokia Technologies Oy" and all exhibits, - "Reply to the Defence by Nokia Technologies Oy" and all exhibits,
+On 3 June 2025, applicant filed an application pursuant to R.262.1 (b) RoP.
+Applicant requests access to the written pleadings and evidence submitted before the Court and recorded by Registry in the proceedings UPC_CFI_181/2024, App_40293/2024, with personal data redacted beforehand, and in particular access to (using the designations as provided in the CMS):

+"Application" and all exhibits, "Defence to Application to amend", "Reply to the Defence".